 Shipboard entertainment options - Fun and Sport

 - "Headliners Theatre" (decks 6-7) is the ship's main show lounge for grand-style music and dance productions in the evenings.
-The theater has comfortable plush seating and latest LED and sound technologies.
-The 2-deck-high auditorium during the day serves as complimentary Cinema and also offers matinee performances and fun activities (Q&As, port talks, lectures).
-In the evenings, full-scale productions offer West End-style shows, stand-up comedy and cabaret performances.
+The theater has comfortable plush seating and the latest LED and sound technologies.
+The 2-deck-high auditorium during the day serves as a complimentary Cinema and also offers matinee performances and fun activities (Q&As, port talks, lectures).
+In the evenings, full-scale productions offer West End-style shows (including "Festival"), stand-up comedy, and cabaret performances.

-- "The 710 Club" has stylish cocktail bar (professional mixologists) and offers live acoustic music by top quality performers.
+- "The 710 Club" has a stylish cocktail bar (professional mixologists) and music bar offering live acoustic performances by top-quality artists.

-- "The Ivory Suite" (Deck 17, adjacent to Crow’s Nest and Epicurean) is the ship's chapel - venue for weddings and vow renewals.
+- "The Ivory Suite" (Deck 17, adjacent to Crow’s Nest and Epicurean) is the ship's chapel - a venue dedicated for weddings and vow renewals at sea.

 - Ship's Kids Clubs are on Deck 17.
-"The Reef" is PandO's complimentary onboard program for children, served by a crew of qualified Reef rangers and offering age-specific activity entertainment.
-The program is divided into Nursery (toddlers 6 months-2 years), Splashers (ages 2-4 years), Surfers (ages 5-8 years) and Scubas (ages 9-12).
+"The Reef" is P&O's complimentary onboard program for children, served by a crew of qualified Reef rangers and offering age-specific activity entertainment.
+The program is divided into Nursery (toddlers 6-months to 2-years-old), Splashers (ages 2-4 years), Surfers (ages 5-8 years) and Scubas (ages 9-12).
 A secure outdoor playground area and splash pool park are available for all age groups.
-Parents benefit from company's complimentary "Night Nursery" (for kids ages 6 months to 4 years, opening hours between 6 pm through 2 am each night).
+Parents benefit from the company's complimentary "Night Nursery" (for kids ages 6 months to 4 years, opening hours between 6 pm through 2 am each night).

 - "Scene" (Deck 6) is the ship's teen club - hang-out lounge for teenagers 13-17 yo, separated from the kids' club.
-It operates only during high peak season.
-During low season, the Scene teen club functions as adults-only entertainment venue.
+It operates only during the high-peak season.
+During low season, the Scene teen club functions as an adults-only entertainment venue.

-- P&O Iona ship also has a 0,5 ml (800 m) long outdoor Promenade Deck (named "Lanai Deck").
-It is much wider than industry's standard and lined up with open-air bars and casual al-fresco dining venues.
+PO Iona ship also has a 0,5-mi (800-m) long outdoor Promenade Deck (named "Lanai Deck").
+It is much wider than the industry's standard and lined up with open-air bars and casual al-fresco dining venues.